 destroy the enemy; accordingly not only are they who have distinguished

-themselves in the field held worthy of great honours, but monuments are put up
+themselves in the field held worthy of great honors, but monuments are put up

 proclaiming their achievements.
 So that the same act is at one time and under